Illustrator Location:

 VectorFirstAid Unoutline Text Example 2

 If type cannot be unoutlined, it may be due to several reasons.
 First, the correct font may not be present on the system.
 Second, the path outlines may have been altered in some way, making them different from the original outlines.
 For example, the starting point of the paths may have changed, or individual points may have been deleted or moved slightly.
 Finally, the Unoutline Text operation is not supported for fonts which contain more than 7,500 glyphs, with the exception of the SF Pro family.
+However, support for the SF Pro family is limited to the first 14,000 glyphs for each font.

 The Unoutline Text operation takes several parameters: